IBM/TDD-Bench-Verified/README.md

 ```

-use golden_test_patch.json formatting as a reference for "--predictions_path".
-The format is shown below.
+Use golden_test_patch.json formatting as a reference for "--predictions_path".
+The format is also shown below.

 ```bash
 [